 Be aware of the following:

-- Upgrades from beta versions of the software are not supported.
+- Upgrades from beta or prerelease versions of the software are not supported.

 - You can upgrade directly from a 10.2.x, 10.3.x, 10.4.x, 10.5.x, 10.6.x, 10.7.x, or 10.8.x geodatabase if your database release is supported for the ArcGIS version to which you upgrade.

 - There is no formal mechanism to downgrade a geodatabase to a previous version.
 If, after upgrading to a newer version, you want to downgrade the geodatabase, you must restore the old database from a backup file.

 - You cannot upgrade a geodatabase in Microsoft SQL Server that uses the multiple spatial database model.
 To upgrade, you must first migrate from a multiple-database to a single-database geodatabase.

 - When you upgrade your geodatabase to the current ArcGIS release, the Upgrade Geodatabase tool sets the ALLOW_SNAPSHOT_ISOLATION and READ_COMMITTED_SNAPSHOT SQL Server database options to ON.
 This is required for 10.4.1.2, and newer release geodatabases in SQL Server.